timofurrer/.vim/README.md

 ### vundle
 [vundle on GitHub](https://github.com/gmarik/vundle)
 `vundle` is a plugin manager.
-You can easily configure a set of vim plugins you want to use in your `vimrc`.
+You can easily configure a set of bundles in your `vimrc` you want to use in your daily life.
-The plugins must be available in a git repository.
+Note: The plugins must be available in a git repository.
 Specify your plugins like this in your `vimrc`:

 ```VimL